JenniferBuehler/reinforcement_learning/README.md

 # Documentation

-More documentation can be found in the [PDF](../../Documentation.pdf) and in the html files in the *doc* folder.
+More documentation can be found in the PDF (Documentation.pdf) and in the html files in the *doc* folder.

 # Installation